-25.807G Exploration Geophysics
+25.807G Exploration Geophysics S1 L6

-An introduction to the theory and practice of all geophysical methods in exploration for energy, minerals, groundwater and engineering applications.
-These will include seismic reflections, seismic refraction, electrical, electro-magnetic, magnetic, gravity and radiometric methods of exploration, including the planning and conduct of field surveys for general and particular applications, and the theory and practice of the interpretation of geophysical results in terms of geological problems, conditions and occurrences.
+An introduction to the theory and practices of all geophysical methods in exploration for energy, minerals, groundwater and engineering applications.
+These will include seismic reflections, seismic refraction, electrical, electro-magnetic, magnetic, gravity and radio-metric methods of exploration, including the planning and conduct of field surveys for general and particular applications, and the theory and practice of the interpretation of geophysical results in terms of geological problems, conditions and occurrences.

-25.808G Exploration Project
+25.808G Exploration Project S1 T6